yodrew/yodrew.github.io/_pages/design.md

 See [plan](/plan) on my website for a color sketch, downloads, and budget.
 Also in zip file.

 [^1]: Building Biology in English.
-[Breathing Walls](https://breathingwalls.com) is an exceedingly instructive manual of baubiological technique.
+[Breathing Walls](https://breathingwalls.com) is an exceedingly practical manual of baubiological theory and technique.
 The International Institute for Bau-Biologie and Ecology [IBE](https://buildingbiology.net) in Florida offers a course.